drhsqlite/fossil-mirror/www/gitusers.md

 processes all artifacts in its hash tree: branches, tags, wiki articles, tickets, forum posts, technotes… This is [not quite “everything,” full stop][bu], but it’s close.
+[Fossil is an AP-mode system][capt], which in this case means it works *very hard* to ensure that all repos are as close to identical as it can make them under this eventually-consistent design philosophy.

-Furthermore, branch *names* sync automatically in Fossil, not just the content of those branches.
+Branch *names* sync automatically in Fossil, not just the content of those branches.
 That means this common Git command:

         git push origin master